gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 inheritance in the case of a derived type), then the default is normally the native ordering of the target, but this default can be overridden using pragma `Default_Scalar_Storage_Order`.

+Note that if a component of `T` is itself of a record or array type, the specfied `Scalar_Storage_Order` does *not* apply to that nested type: an explicit attribute definition clause must be provided for the component type as well if desired.

 Note that the scalar storage order only affects the in-memory data representation.
 It has no effect on the representation used by stream